rbturnbull/hespi/README.rst

     hespi images/*.tif --output-dir ./hespi-output

-The detected components and text fields will be
+The detected components and text fields will be cropped and stored in the output directory.
+There will also be a CSV file with the text recognition results for any institutional labels found.

 .. end-quickstart